-The Brothaus’ brand new Friday brunch has finally arrived and we were hoping to be oompah-ressed.
+The Brothaus’ brand new Friday brunch has finally arrived and we are hoping to be oompah-ressed.
 There aren’t many German bakery-bistros in Dubai, which is a shame, because they’re a spectacularly good way to get your daily dose of carbs and meat, at either breakfast or lunch.

 After a healthy start, we return to the mock market stalls with an empty plate and a perceived right to hit the cheese and cold cuts hard.
 The European meat and cheese selection is strong, so too the hummus, but we force a slither of will power to intervene and stop us from filling up the plate again.
-We still have flammkuchen (a sort of Alsace version of pizza) and a la carte mains to come.
+We still have flammkuchen (a sort of Alsace version of pizza) and à la carte mains to come.

 The flammkuchen is an authentic flame-licked mouthful of mountain food.
 A ski trip for the mind.
 The choice between mains is similarly polar, you can head north to breakfast, as we did with a classic and perfectly realised eggs benny (eggs benedict).
 Or you can head south to their lush lunch options, offering scrummy salmon, beef, chicken and vegetable dishes.

 For your brunching convenience, Brothaus offers several different packages.
 The Full Frankfurt (AED 145) includes the starter buffet, a main course, one coffee or tea and access to the juice counter.
 Half A Hamburg (AED 75) gives free rein on the market stall buffet.
 A kids’ package is available for AED 45 and adults can bolt on four beverage for AED 100.

 The brunch takes place between 10.30am and 3pm on Fridays.
 Brothaus, Steigenberger Business Bay.
 04 369 0000.